liormizr/s3path/docs/interface.rst

 PureS3Path.from_uri(uri)
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Represent a AWS S3 URI as a PureS3Path:
+Represents a AWS S3 URI as a PureS3Path:

 .. code:: python